 Learning happens when children create their play worlds.
 “Play is the major vehicle for children to learn,” Shonkoff (Harvard Professor of Child Health and Development) mentions.
 Children need to go outside and be exposed to different environments, see other children, and interact with other adults.
 However, there is a limit as to how much stimulation a child should have.
 Too many toys and activities can create confusion and cause the opposite effect, hampering the ability of a child to focus.

-One of the most astounding findings of early enrichment is the effect of music.
+One of the most astounding findings of early development is the effect of music.
 Although music has no spatial component, its pitch is converted into a spatial map by the inner ear and, thus, our brains experience music as simultaneous patterns in both space and time.
 A great way to stimulate spatial intelligence is through piano training.
-The reason that piano playing gives an extra boost to a child’s musical experience is due to the simultaneous use of finger movements, location, pitch, timing, and aesthetic feedback -all ideal for right hemisphere development.
+The reason that piano playing gives an extra boost to a child’s musical experience is due to the simultaneous use of finger movements, location, pitch, timing, and aesthetic feedback –all ideal for right hemisphere development.
 It is known that the vast majority of musicians with perfect pitch began their training at an early age (before seven).
 A young brain is ready for this kind of spatial-temporal training!